+- Cumulative distance odometer

-- Odometer
+- Trip A hours

 - Trip A distance (Km or mph)

-- Trip B distance (Km or mph)

 - Vehicle hour meter

 - Clock (If battery equipped)

 Use UPPER button to change the displayed information.

 Warning Lamps and Indicators

 The following indicator lamps will alert you to a vehicle condition that may become serious.
 Some lamps will illuminate when starting the vehicle to make sure they work.
 If any lamps remain on after starting the vehicle, refer to the respective system warning lamp for further information.